Arthur236/shopping-list-api/Readme.md

 ## Documentation

-The link to the documentation can be found at:
+The documentation for this API can be found at:
 >https://awesome-shopping-list-api.herokuapp.com/v1

 ## Getting Started